kiff82/cyberpunk_city/README.md

 ## Running the project

 Modern browsers require ES modules to be served over HTTP.
 If you open `index.html` directly with the `file://` protocol, the import map in the HTML file will not resolve the modules and the page will fail to load.
 To view the project correctly, serve the directory through a local web server and then visit the page via `http://localhost`.
+The scene pulls Three.js modules from the CDN at [unpkg.com](https://unpkg.com/), so an active internet connection is required.
+If you need to run the project completely offline, download those modules and update the import paths accordingly.

 ### Using Python